grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### labels block

-The `labels` inner block configures a Labels processing stage that can read data from the extracted values map and set new labels on incoming log entries.
+The `labels` inner block configures a labels processing stage that can read data from the extracted values map and set new labels on incoming log entries.

 The following arguments are supported: